TRANSACTION

 Top ranking by Mergermarket

-According to the current ranking “PR Advisors – Global and Regional League Tables” by M&A industry observer Mergermarket for the year 2023, IWK Communication Partner once again occupies first place on the podium of PR agencies that have supported the most transactions in Germany in the last twelve months.
+According to the current ranking “PR Advisors – Global and Regional League Tables” by M&A industry observer Mergermarket for the year 2024, IWK Communication Partner once again occupies first place on the podium of PR agencies that have supported the most transactions in Germany in the last twelve months.

 Due diligence is done, all legal and fiscal questions have been answered, the contracts for the notary appointment are ready and all of the owners support the decision.
 In short, the deal is cut and dried.
 However, isn’t there something missing?
 There is: Too often, informing the internal and external stakeholders is a low priority during this process, but ignoring or blindsiding important stakeholders makes it impossible to build the trust that is necessary for the transaction to truly succeed.
-Consequently, the following five aspects should be part of any deal preparation (originally published as a guest article in the specialist magazine “Die Unternehmervertrauten”):
+Consequently, the following five aspects should be part of any deal preparation (originally published as a guest article in German in the specialist magazine “Die Unternehmervertrauten”):

 Don’t forget any of the target audiences. – To ensure employee commitment in the future, communicating with them clearly and respectfully is essential.
 Employees shouldn’t learn about a change in ownership via third parties (for example by reading about it in the newspaper), but should instead hear it directly from the owner.
 This is especially important if the business has recently endured a period of uncertainty.
 Also important: Getting employee representatives on board and keeping the management – department managers, floor managers and team leaders – up to date, so they can serve as change ambassadors.
 For external communication purposes, it is vital to address business partners such as customers and clients, suppliers, service providers, banks, landlords as well as specialist, business and local media individually.
 The same is true for other stakeholders (such as mayors, local and state governments, promoters and advocates of local business, chambers of trade and commerce, and other local businesses) as well as industry associations.